malindarathnayake/DigitalFoundations/docs/intro-course/hardware/index.md

 {% include figure.html path="assets/Intro_course/images/RAM_Diagram.svg" class="img-fluid" alt="RAM Diagram" caption="How RAM stores and retrieves data for active programs" %}

 [Learn more about RAM](ram-basics){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 }

+### 3. Semiconductor Manufacturing
+The foundation of modern computing:
+- Transforms silicon (sand) into thinking machines
+- Creates billions of transistors on a single chip
+- Involves some of the most precise manufacturing on Earth
+- Requires extreme purity and clean environments
+- Enables the continuous advancement of computing power

+[Learn more about Semiconductors](semiconductor-manufacturing){: .btn .btn-primary .fs-5 .mb-4 .mb-md-0 .mr-2 }

 ## How Components Work Together